 1b) Verify measurement impact from feeding test signal by generating a signal for repeater input with repeater to be turned off.
 Verify measured result is enough below requirement limit.

-2) Align the manufacturer declared coordinate system orientation [(D.2)] of the repeater with the test system.
+2) Align the manufacturer declared coordinate system orientation (D.2) of the repeater with the test system.

 3) Orient the positioner (and repeater) in order that the direction to be tested aligns with the test antenna.